FromTheo/deep-curve-dependent-pdes-for-affine-rough-volatility/README.md

 This repository reproduces the results of [A. Jacquier and M. Oumgari (2023)](https://arxiv.org/pdf/1906.02551).

 We implement:
-- hybrid scheme à la [M. Bennedsen, A. Lunde, M. S. Pakkanen (2017)](https://arxiv.org/pdf/1507.03004) to generate trajectories of the rough Heston model,
+- hybrid scheme à la [M. Bennedsen, A. Lunde, M. S. Pakkanen (2017)](https://arxiv.org/pdf/1507.03004) to generate trajectories of the rough Heston model (see  `fourier.ipynb`),
-- an Adams scheme to solve the fractional Riccati-Volterra equation and compute the characteric function in the rough Heston model,
+- an Adams scheme to solve the fractional Riccati-Volterra equation and compute the characteric function in the rough Heston model (see  `fourier.ipynb`),
-- a backward algorithm (BSDE-inspired) to price an european option in affine rough volatility models.
+- a backward algorithm (BSDE-inspired) to price an european option in affine rough volatility models (see `deep.ipynb`).

 ### Examples of illustrations